r-lidar/rlas/cran-comments.md

 This release aims to fix an issue with g++-12 that will prevent the package BH to be uploaded.
 New sprintf error has not been fixed yet.
 This change implies 784 occurrences spread in 20.000 lines of code from a third party library that is not mine.
 Occurrences if sprintf are not all trivial to fix and it represents a significant job.
-I'll fixed that but I need more time.
+I'll fixed that but I need. more time.

 ## Test environments